shaolang/blog/content/posts/2021-02-13-tutorial-storybook.js-with-shadow-cljs.md

 By default, Shadow-CLJS generates the output to `public/js`, hence the highlighted line (line 9).
-When the page is ready, `init` will run and renders the header.
-Before running `npm run dev`, add `dev-http` config to `shadow-cljs.edn` to set up a dev-server:
+When the page is ready, `init` will run and renders the header component.
+Before running `npm run dev`, add `dev-http` to `shadow-cljs.edn` to configure the dev-server to listen to port 8080 and serve artifacts from `public` directory:

 ```clojure {linenos=table, hl_lines=[7]}
 ;; shadow-cljs configuration